dnlmlr/nek-lang/README.md

 ### Function definition
 - Functions can be defined by using the `fun` keyword, followed by the function name and the parameters in parentheses.
 After the parentheses, the body is specified inside a braces block
-- The function parameters are specified by only the names
+- The function parameters are specified by only their names
 - The function body has its own scope
 - Parameters are only accessible inside the body
 - Variables from the outer scope can be accessed and modified if the are defined before the function
-- Variables from the outer scope are shadowed by parameters with the same name
+- Variables from the outer scope are shadowed by parameters or local variables with the same name
 - The `return` keyword can be used to return a value from the function and exit it immediately
-- If no return is specified, a `void` value is returned
+- If no return is specified, a special `void` value is returned.
+That value can't be used in calculations or comparisons, but can be stored in a variable (even tho it doesn't make sense)
 - Functions can only be defined at the top-level.
 So defining a function inside of any other scoped block (like inside another function, if, loop, ...) is invalid
 - Functions can only be used after definition and there is no forward declaration right now